July - August 2019

 Participants 15-17 years; Facilitators: 25+ years

 Established in 2012, the Global Encounters programme draws dozens of Ismaili secondary school students from all around the world to participate in an intensive four-week residential programme in Pakistan, India, or Kenya.
 The programme is organised in collaboration with the Aga Khan Academies and the Aga Khan University.
-To date, approximately 725 participants from 31 different countries have participated in the programme.
-We will have three camps in 2018, each starting in mid-July and lasting 25 days.
+To date, approximately 980 participants from 33 different countries have participated in the programme.
+We will have three summer camps in 2019, each starting in mid-July and lasting 25 days.

 The objectives of the programme are centred around: service learning, cultural exchange, global citizenship, and leadership development.
 These are achieved by providing students the opportunity to carry out community service projects in partnership with schools and local communities.

 The programme aims to foster a sense of responsibility in Ismaili youth by providing them with experiential opportunities to understand the complexities of development and learn from best practice in the field.
 The hope is that students will take the skills and values they learn abroad and apply them in their home countries.

 In addition to its emphasis on service and leadership, the programme gives students an opportunity to become global citizens and exercise a very central value for Ismaili Muslims — the notion of pluralism.
 Students foster meaningful relationships with Ismaili youth around the world and overall, broaden their perspectives through thought-provoking activities, all the while gaining cultural awareness.

 The programme is open to participants who are:

 - Intellectually curious and civic-minded young people who demonstrate leadership, strive for excellence, and have a commitment to serve their communities and countries

 - Ismaili Muslim youth between the ages of 15 and 17 years by 1st June of the year of the camp

 - Students who have completed at least one year of secondary school, and who will still be enrolled in secondary school during the camp academic year